Loschcode/rails_async_migrations/README.md

   # `:verbose` can be used if you want a full log of the execution
   config.mode = :quiet

+  # which kind of worker do you want to use for this library
+  config.workers = :sidekiq # or :delayed_job

   # when the migration is turned asynchronous
   # it watches over some specific `ActiveRecord` methods
   # by adding them to this array, you'll lock and turn those methods asynchronous